u250149023/Cpp-Survival-Guide-for-First-Year-1st-Semester/Lesson01/Topic04.md

 int main() {
     string fullName;
     cout << "Enter your full name: ";
-    cin.ignore();  // Ignore any leftover newline character in the buffer getline(cin, fullName);  // Read a full line input from the user and store it in the variable 'fullName' cout << "Hello, " << fullName << "!" << endl;  // Output the entered value return 0;
+    getline(cin, fullName);  // Read a full line input from the user and store it in the variable 'fullName' cout << "Hello, " << fullName << "!" << endl;  // Output the entered value return 0;